snotskie/ttrpg/site/src/world.md

     #### History

+    As a fae, you are a small, winged humanoid, said to be born of magic and the tears of the forest.
+Your magic allows you to light up the dark, much like a firefly, and your small wings offer you limited flight, making you capable of hovering short distances.

     #### Abilities

     - Synchronized Spark

     #### What You Know

+    As a fae, you would have grown up hearing:

     - The fae live in a vast forest that has the power to rearrange itself to confuse trespassers
     - The fae sometimes trade fairy magic, spell ingredients, and knowledge to the humans
-    - The fairy queen is trusted for her knowledge on all matters possibly imaginable
+    - The fae queen is trusted for her knowledge on all matters possibly imaginable
     - Some elder fae are anxious about the humans' growing thirst for magic

 !!! details "6.
 Varan"